OpenEvalProject/evals/manuscripts/elife-26371/v2/manuscript.md

 ## Abstract

-10.7554/eLife.26371.001 The mechanism for Myc-induced genetic instability is not well understood.
+The mechanism for Myc-induced genetic instability is not well understood.
 Here we show that sublethal activation of Caspase-3 plays an essential, facilitative role in Myc-induced genomic instability and oncogenic transformation.
 Overexpression of Myc resulted in increased numbers of chromosome aberrations and γH2AX foci in non-transformed MCF10A human mammary epithelial cells.
 However, such increases were almost completely eliminated in isogenic cells with CASP3 gene ablation.
 Furthermore, we show that endonuclease G, an apoptotic nuclease downstream of Caspase-3, is directly responsible for Myc-induced genetic instability.
 Genetic ablation of either CASP3 or ENDOG prevented Myc-induced oncogenic transformation of MCF10A cells.
 Taken together, we believe that Caspase-3 plays a critical, unexpected role in mediating Myc-induced genetic instability and transformation in mammalian cells.
-DOI: http://dx.doi.org/10.7554/eLife.26371.001

 ## Introduction